- Make/Cancel an Appointment

 You can fix a comma splice the same way you fix a run-on—either change the punctuation or add a conjunction.
 The good news is that writers tend to be either comma splicers or run-on artists, but almost never both.
 Which one are you?
 If you have particular trouble with comma splices, try looking at our handout on commas.

 As you can see, fixing run-ons is pretty easy once you see them—but how do you find out if a sentence is a run-on if you aren’t sure?
-Rei R. Noguchi, in his book Grammar and the Teaching of Writing, suggests that you test your sentences with two methods:
+Rei R. Noguchi, in his book Grammar and the Teaching of Writing, recommends two methods for testing your sentences.
+Try these two tests:

 These are two things that nearly everyone can do easily if the sentence is not a run-on, but they become next to impossible if it is.